pslisko/performa365docs/docs/howto/manage_users.rst

 User Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users in Performa 365 can be authenticated using their Azure Active Directory (AAD) account or Active Directory Federation Services (AD FS) account.
+Users in Performa 365 can be authenticated using their Azure Active Directory (AAD) account or Active Directory Federation Services (ADFS) account.

 User management features described below depend on the selected identity provider: